 We are one of the leading firms advising global technology companies on environmental issues, representing nearly all of the top information technology companies in the world.
 We are also a leading firm advising clients on multi-jurisdictional projects in the chemical and pharmaceutical, biotechnology and agriculture, transportation, waste management, and energy sectors.
 We work with lead environmental lawyers and their teams at companies, including technical compliance staff and general counsel when appropriate.

-We also advise major industry trade associations, including the American Chemical Council, the Information Technology Industry Council, and Airlines for America, helping them to steer global environmental issues and decision making.
+We also advise major industry trade associations, including the American Chemistry Council, the Information Technology Industry Council, and Airlines for America, helping them to steer global environmental issues and decision making.

 As virtually no product goes unregulated in today’s economy, we advise manufacturers, importers, distributors, retailers, and end-users in dealing with market pressures concerning the health, safety, and environmental aspects of their products.
 When litigation arises, we defend clients in civil administrative and criminal agency enforcement actions, citizen suit enforcement defense, and resolving large-scale property damage and personal injury toxic tort claims.